Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 From the honey trial?!
 Oh, great.
 Vanessa, this is nothing more than a big metal Goober.
 It's got giant wings, huge engines.
-I can't fly a plane.
+I can't swim a plane.
 Why not?
 Isn't John Travolta a pilot?
 Yes.
 How hard could it be?